 So, we pushed the address of the hello string, rather than the actual characters.
+You might notice that we didn't push the length of the string.
 The way that printf found the end of the string was because we ended it with a null character (\0).
-Many functions work that way, although not all.
-The int before the function definition means that the function will return an int in %eax when it's through.
-Now, after the char string, we have a series of periods, This means that it can take additional arguments after the string.
-Most functions don't do this. printf will look into the string parameter, and everywhere it sees %s, it will look for another string to insert, and everywhere it sees a %d it will look for a number to insert.
-Let's look at an example.
+Many functions work that way, especially C language functions.
+The int before the function definition tell what type of value the function will return in %eax when it returns. printf will return an int when it's through.
+Now, after the char string, we have a series of periods, This means that it can take an indefinite number of additional arguments after the string.
+Most functions can only take a specified number of arguments. printf, however, can take many.
+It will look into the string parameter, and everywhere it sees the characters %s, it will look for another string from the stack to insert, and everywhere it sees %d it will look for a number from the stack to insert.
+This is best described using an example:

 '''

-#PURPOSE: This program is to demonstrate how to call printf
+This program is to demonstrate how to call printf

+#PURPOSE:

+#

 .section .data

 #This string is called the format string.
 It's the first

 #parameter, and printf uses it to find out how many parameters

 #it was given, and what kind they are.

 firststring:

-.ascii "Hello! %s is a %s who loves the number d\n\0"
+.ascii "Hello! %s is a %s who loves the number %d\n\0"

 name:

 .ascii "Jonathan\0"

 personstring:

 .ascii "person\0"

 #This could also have been an .equ, but we decided to give it

 #a real memory location just for kicks

 numberloved:

 .long 3

-.equ EXIT, 1

-.equ LINUX_SYSCALL, 0x80

-'''

-'''

 .section .text

 .globl start

 start:

 #note that the parameters are passed in the

 #reverse order that they are listed in the

 #function's prototype.

-pushl numberloved

-#This is the %d
+pushl numberloved #This is the %d

 pushl $personstring #This is the second %s

+#This is the first %s

 pushl $name

-#This is the first %s

-pushl $firststring #This is the format string in the prototype
+pushl $firststring #This is the format string

+#in the prototype

 call printf

-movl $0, %ebx

-movl $EXIT, %eax

-int

-$LINUX SYSCALL

 '''